Home | The Boat | First Mate | Admiral | Guestbook

 Two 100 watt Renogy solar panels top the pilothouse providing power for Seaweed.

 I currently have three solar panels aboard Seaweed.
 Two are on the pilothouse and the third cross-wise over the cockpit.
-Eventually I'd like two more 100 watt Renogy panels.
+Eventually I would like two more 100 watt Renogy panels.
 That, with three more Group 29 marine batteries from Walmart should mean a totally decadent life off the grid for me.

 Except for water.
 I cannot make that, yet.